-- To answer a question for the purpose of troubleshooting or business analysis
+- Answer a specific question for the purpose of troubleshooting or business analysis

-- To make API queries of New Relic data (for example, using our NerdGraph API)
+- Make API queries of New Relic data (for example, using our NerdGraph API)

 NRQL is one of several ways to query New Relic data.
 For more on all query options, see Query your data.

-- Event data from all New Relic products, including:
+- Event data from all New Relic products.
+Examples include:

-- Metric timeslice data (metrics reported by New Relic APM, Browser, and Mobile)
+- Metric timeslice data (metrics reported by APM)